catseye/Falderal/README.markdown

 * Formatting these test suites (i.e. converting them to other file formats, such as Markdown).
 * Running these test suites.
-Running is accomplished by formatting the tests to an executable format (such as a Haskell source file) and running that;
-  these two steps can be done automatically with the `falderal test` command.
+Running is accomplished by formatting the tests to an executable format (such as a Haskell source file), running that, and collecting the results from it.
+This sequence of steps is done automatically with the `falderal test` command.
 * Producing readable failure reports.
 Each test or group of test may be preceded by descriptive text, and this will be displayed above every failing test, along with the expected and actual output.